-Whether you’re a solopreneur, a mom and pop establishment, or the leader of a multi-national corporation, the way in which you communicate is essential to the level of success you will achieve.
+Whether you’re a solopreneur, a mom-and-pop establishment, or the leader of a multi-national corporation, how you communicate is essential to the level of success you will achieve.
 In fact, studies show that current consumer buying decisions are based more on the consumer’s ability to connect with the brand emotionally than the cost of the offering.

 The ability to connect with your audiences has never been more effortless.
-The rise of social media, digital marketing, podcasting, video, and blogging have created endless ways to reach your audiences.
-The issue with this surplus of communicative platforms is that we can easily become caught up in trying to use all of them at once and this can unknowingly become problematic.
+The rise of social media, digital marketing, podcasting, video, and blogging has created endless ways to reach your audiences.
+The issue with this surplus of communicative platforms is that we can easily become caught up in trying to use all of them at once, and this can unknowingly become problematic.